dragonflydb/dragonfly/doc/dashtable.md

 <br>
 Lets estimate the overhead of `dictht` table inside RD.<br>

 *Case 1*: it has `N` items at 100% load factor, in other words, buckets count equals to number of items.
 Each bucket holds a pointer to dictEntry, i.e. it's 8 bytes.
-In total we need: $8N + 24N = 32N$ bytes overhead per item. <br>
+In total we need: $8N + 24N = 32N$ bytes per record. <br>
 *Case 2*: `N` items at 75% load factor, in other words, the number of buckets is 1.33 higher than number of items.
-In total we need: $N\*1.33\*8 + 24N \approx 34N$ bytes overhead per item. <br>
+In total we need: $N\*1.33\*8 + 24N \approx 34N$ bytes per record. <br>
 *Case 3*: `N` items at 50% load factor, say right after table growth.
-Number of buckets is twice the nujmber of items, hence we need $N\*2\*8 + 24N = 40N$ bytes per item.
+Number of buckets is twice the nujmber of items, hence we need $N\*2\*8 + 24N = 40N$ bytes per record.

-As you can see, a `dictht` table requires 32-40 bytes per item inserted.
+In best possible case we need at least 16 bytes to store key/value pair into the table, therefore the overhead of `dictht` is on average about 16-24 bytes per item.

 Now lets take incremental growth into account.
 When `ht[0]` is full (i.e. RD needs to migrate data to a bigger table), it will instantiate a second temporary instance `ht[1]` that will hold additional 2*N buckets.
 Both instances will live in parallel until all data is migrated to `ht[1]` and then `ht[0]` bucket array will be deleted.
 All this complexity is hidden from a user by well engineered API of RD.
 Lets combine case 3 and case 1 to analyze memory spike at this point: `ht[0]` holds `N` items and it is fully utilized. `ht[1]` is allocated with `2N` buckets.
-Overall, the overhead is $32N + 16N=48N$ bytes or temporary spike of $16N$ bytes.
+Overall, the memory needed during the spike is $32N + 16N=48N$ bytes.

-To summarize, RD requires between 32 and 40 bytes per item with occasional spike of another 16 bytes per item.
+To summarize, RD requires between **16-32 bytes overhead**.

 ## Dash table
 [Dashtable](https://arxiv.org/abs/2003.07302) is an evolution of an algorithm from 1979 called [extendible hashing](https://en.wikipedia.org/wiki/Extendible_hashing).

 Similarly to a classic hashtable, dashtable (DT) also holds an array of pointers at front.
 However, unlike with classic tables, it points to `segments` and not to linked lists of items.
 Each `segment` is, in fact, a mini-hashtable of constant size.
 The front array of pointers to segments is called `directory`.
-Similarly to a classic table, when an item is inserted into a DT, it first determines based on items hashvalue the segment to which the item must enter.
-Then it tries to insert the item into that segment.
+Similarly to a classic table, when an item is inserted into a DT, it first determines the destination segment based on item's hashvalue.
 The segment is implemented as a hashtable with open-addresed hashing scheme and as I said - constant in size.
-If an item was successfully inserted we finished, otherwise, the segment is "full" and needs splitting.
-The DT splits the full segment in 2, and the additional segment is added to the directory.
+Once segment is determined, the item inserted into one of its buckets.
+If an item was successfully inserted, we finished, otherwise, the segment is "full" and needs splitting.
+The DT splits the contents of a full segment in two segments, and the additional segment is added to the directory.
 Then it tries to reinsert the item again.
 To summarize, the classic chaining hash-table is built upon a dynamic array of linked-lists while dashtable is more like a dynamic array of flat hash-tables of constant size.

 ![Dashtable Diagram](./dashtable.svg)